vinhng10/decepticon/README.md

 # run module
 python main.py
 ```
-# Decepticon - Multiple Choice Question & Distractors Generation
-Here are the links to the thorough [literature survey](https://github.com/vinhng10/decepticon/blob/master/documents/NLP_Literature_Review_2021.pdf) and [final report](https://github.com/vinhng10/decepticon/blob/master/documents/NLP_Final_Report.pdf) of the project.

-## Description
-We aim at an end-to-end solution for automatic generation of multiple choice questions for English exams.
-Creating such exam could be time-consuming, therefore, a model that can suggest question as well as possible choices could potentially speed up the process and improve the exam quality.

 ## Dataset
 ReAding  Com-prehension Dataset From Examination or RACE (Lai et al. 2017) is used in this project.
 The dataset consists of middle  and  high  school  exam  multiple-choice  questions.
 It  contains  around  28000  unique  articles  and 100000  unique  question-answer  pairs.
 The  dataset  is  already  split  into  train,  validationand  test  sets.